-Eligible taxpayers owning a business that is located in this state before June 30, 2025 may receive the following Arizona tax incentive:
+Eligible taxpayers approved by Commerce on or before June 30, 2017 may receive the following Arizona tax incentive:

 Income or Premium Tax Credits.
-In accordance with A.R.S. §§ 43-1074 or 43-1161 (pertaining to income tax credits) and A.R.S. § 20-224.03 (pertaining to premium tax credits), a tax credit is allowed for a taxpayer that satisfies Statutory Thresholds for investment and job creation within the Initial Qualification Period.
+In accordance with A.R.S. §§ 43-1074 or 43-1161 (pertaining to income tax credits) and A.R.S. § 20-224.03 (pertaining to premium tax credits), a tax credit is allowed for taxpayers that satisfy Statutory Thresholds for investment and job creation within a 12-month period ending on or before a prescribed deadline.
 The tax credit for each net new qualified employment position (QEP) created is up to \$9,000 (claimed equally in annual increments of \$3,000 each over a three-year period).
-An insurance holding company system taxpayer shall report the portion of the credit that shall be allocated to each affiliated insurer such that the total credit to be applied by the affiliated insurers within the insurance holding company system shall, in the aggregate, equal the credit for which the taxpayer is eligible.